-While making the initial transition to an EHR system helps to provide some immediate benefits over paper medical records management, it’s important that you also stop periodically to evaluate whether or not you’re getting the max benefits from your system.
+There are some immediate benefits to the initial transfer to an EHR system.
+However, it’s important that you stop periodically to evaluate whether or not you’re getting the max benefits from your system.

-In this video or transcript below learn more about some of the most important things to be sure you have covered with your EHR, including staff trainings, optimized EHR system templates, patient portals, and last but not least conducting regular self-audits and improvements.
+In this video and transcript, learn some of the most important things to be sure you have covered with your EHR.
+This includes staff trainings, optimized EHR system templates, patient portals, and conducting regular self-audits and improvements.

 The EHR System Efficiency Checklist

-After implementing an EHR system, it’s important that you’re taking all steps possible to ensure you get the most for your money.
+After implementing an EHR system, it’s important to take all the steps possible to ensure you get the most for your money.

 - Not doing work your EHR can handle